Genivia/ugrep/README.md

   match).

-- **ugrep regex patterns are converted to efficient DFAs** for faster matching without backgracking.
+- **ugrep regex patterns are converted to efficient DFAs** for faster matching without backtracking.
 DFAs yield significant speedups when searching multiple files and large files.
-Rare and pathelogical cases are known to exist that may increase the initial running time of **ugrep** for complex DFA construction.
+Rare and pathological cases are known to exist that may increase the initial running time of **ugrep** for complex DFA construction.